HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 # Obtain the builtins from a defined function
 get_flag.__globals__['__builtins__']

-# Get builtins from loaded clases
+# Get builtins from loaded classes
 [ x.__init__.__globals__ for x in ''.__class__.__base__.__subclasses__() if "wrapper" not in str(x.__init__) and "builtins" in x.__init__.__globals__ ][0]["builtins"]
 ```